Phenomenology of a Fake Inert Doublet Model: Introduction

 The fakeons were originally proposed to tame the fatal ghost degrees of freedom that appear in quantum gravity~\cite{Anselmi:2017ygm} and in Lee-Wick theories~\cite{Anselmi:2017yux,Anselmi:2017lia,Anselmi:2018kgz} by making them strictly virtual through a different quantization prescription.
-On general grounds, the same treatment can be applied to any type of massive field, so that all massive particles that appear in beyond-the-SM (BSM) theories can be changed into fakeons through the same prescription.\footnote{In principle, even the SM Higgs boson could actually be a fakeon~\cite{Anselmi:2018yct}.} To-date, such a possibility is essentially unexplored, no fakeon model building has been developed and, consequently, the phenomenology of fakeons remains largely unknown.
+On general grounds, the same treatment can be applied to any type of massive field, so that all massive particles that appear in beyond-the-SM (BSM) theories can be changed into fakeons through the same prescription.\footnote{Within the context of the SM, the current constraints exclude the possibility that all particles be fakeons with the exception of the Higgs boson~\cite{Anselmi:2018yct}.}

+To-date, such a possibility is essentially unexplored, no fakeon model building has been developed and, consequently, the phenomenology of fakeons remains largely unknown.
 As a first step in this direction, the present work aims to begin the exploration of fakeon phenomenology in the context of BSM physics and demonstrate the reach of model building with fakeons.

 Concretely, we extend the SM by adding an extra scalar doublet $\Phi$, as is done in any two-Higgs-doublet model (2HDM)~\cite{Gunion:1989we,Branco:2011iw}, but assume that the new doublet is a fakeon.
 For simplicity, we restrict ourselves to the simplest 2HDM setup, the Inert Doublet Model (IDM)~\cite{Deshpande:1977rw,Ma:2006km,Barbieri:2006dq,LopezHonorez:2006gr} (see Ref.~\cite{Belyaev:2016lok} for a recent review), where $\Phi$ does not acquire a vacuum expectation value (VEV) and does not couple to the SM quarks and leptons.
 To distinguish the framework from the usual IDM, we name it the fake Inert Doublet Model (fIDM).
 As mentioned before, although $\Phi$ is an $SU(2)_L$ doublet, the $Z$-pole constraints~\cite{Zyla:2020zbs} do not apply to $\Phi$, because $\Phi$ cannot be produced on-shell in the $Z$ decays.
 For the same reason, the conventional LHC searches that target BSM scalar bosons~\cite{Morvaj:2019ldy,Tao:2019qN} or Dark Matter through missing energy signatures~\cite{Chatrchyan:2014lfa,Aad:2015zva} also fail to constrain the fIDM.
 These properties allow fakeon mass scales well below the electroweak scale, despite constraints from experimental searches especially sensitive to electrically charged degrees of freedom.